-Cost of raw materials is measured based on first in, first out principle and includes expenditure incurred in acquiring the inventories and other costs incurred in bringing them to their existing location and condition.
-In the case of work-in-progress and finished goods, cost includes an appropriate share of production overheads based on normal operating capacity.
+The cost of inventories is calculated using the first-in, first-out cost method and includes expenditure incurred in acquiring the inventories, production or conversion costs and other costs incurred in bringing them to their existing location and condition.
+In the case of work-in-progress and manufactured inventories, cost includes an appropriate share of production overheads based on normal operating capacity.